NPetersenDK/mqtt-hue/README.md

+# Forked from Darksecond
+The original code is from Darksecond, changes have been made to create support for putting it in a Docker container and creating Motion Detection support.

 # MQTT - Hue Bridge

 This is a MQTT to Philips Hue Bridge.
 It is written in Node.js and provides MQTT control over hue sensors and lights.